-Gilo-tourism.
+Jailoo tourism.
 Interesting, isn't it?
-This is a relatively recent type of tourism that has developed in Kyrgyzstan.
-He's the one you'll have to find out about if you choose this scenario.
-In the scenario, you will see a few natural treasures of Almaty Oblast in Kazakhstan - the place where your tour will start on the first day and end on the sixth.
-No more megacities, no more modern technologies and no more people in a hurry!
-Lakes, canyons, gorges - a real solitude with majestic and beautiful nature.
-The main feature of this type of extreme tourism is the opportunity to be practically in the place of nomads, learning their culture and life.
-So what are you gonna do?
-1. You'll find yourself in some of the most inaccessible places that civilization has almost never touched.
-2. There will be no electricity, and maybe even mobile phones in some places!
-3. You'll have a chance to talk to the locals and learn the country's history firsthand.
-The journey is a kind of "ring", on which you will travel by car, visiting different points.
-Having a car will help you move around the country much faster, because the location of the location of each other is not so small.
+This is a relative recent type of tourism that has taken shape in Kyrgyzstan.
+It is the one you will have to learn about if you choose this scenario.
+In the scenario, you will see several natural treasures of Almaty region in Kazakhstan - the places where your tour will start on the first day and end on the sixth day.
+No more megacities, modern technologies and people rushing around all the time!
+Lakes, canyons, gorges - real solitude with majestic and beautiful nature.
+The main feature of this type of extreme tourism is opportunity to be practically in the place of nomads, learning their culture and way of life.
+So, what are you going to do?
+1. You will get to some of the most remote places which are almost untouched by civilization.
+2. There will be no electricity, and maybe even cell phone service in some places!
+3. You'll have a chance to interact with the locals and learn the country's history "first-hand".
+The tour is a 'ring' and you will travel by car to various points.
+Having a car will help you get around the country a lot quicker, as there aren't many places to visit.

-Almaty is the largest metropolis in Kazakhstan.
-But we won't be staying long in the city itself.
-We fly to Almaty, try local cuisine and check in to the hotel - tomorrow the trip will begin!
+Almaty is the largest megalopolis in Kazakhstan.
+But we will not stay long in the city itself.
+We arrive in Almaty, taste the local cuisine and check into the hotel - tomorrow the journey begins!

 Tourists praise this restaurant for the best national cuisine in the city and a huge selection of drinks.
 Recommended by Tom Yam and pear salad.
 Rarely a place to enjoy a real Pavlov dessert.
 This is where he's amazing.
 You can book a table, cards are accepted, there are wi-fi.

-We start our rich trip through Almaty region, located in the south-east of the Republic of Kazakhstan.
-On the way you will come across two unusually beautiful national parks, and at the same time - completely different.
-This is where you will come into contact with the grandeur of nature, and this is just the beginning.
+We start our busy trek through Almaty region, located in the south-east of the Republic of Kazakhstan.
+On your way you will come across two extremely beautiful national parks, and at the same time they are completely different.
+Already here you will get in touch with the greatness of nature, and this is only the beginning.

 This restaurant is open 24 hours a day, so it is open even in the early morning.
 The meat is cooked in front of you and there are many different snacks and desserts.
 What tourists love: Kimchi Tage soup, fried manti, kuksi with rice noodles, meat and pepper, cheesecake.
 Cards are accepted, there's wi-fi.